-As on As on

-Particulars 31.03.2023 31.03.2022

-(In INR) (In INR)
+Particulars As on 31.03.2023 (In INR) As on 31.03.2022 (In INR)

 Foreign Exchange inflow Nil Nil

 Foreign Exchange Outflow Nil Nil

 RISK MANAGEMENT POLICY

 The Board of the Company has adopted the Risk Management Policy to assess, monitor and manage risk throughout the Company.
 Risk is an integral part of the Company's business, and sound risk management is critical to the success of the organization and policy provides a robust risk management framework to identify and assess various risks such as credit risk, market risk, operational risk, liquidity risk, regulatory risk and other risks.
 There is an adequate risk management infrastructure in place capable of addressing these risks.